voxel51/api-js/README.md

 export VOXEL51_API_TOKEN="/path/to/your/api-token.json"
 ```

-Alternatively, you can permanently activate a token with following JavaScript code -
+Alternatively, you can permanently activate a token with following JavaScript
-execute `node` in your shell to open the nodejs REPL and run:
+code (from the Node REPL):

 ```js
 let voxel51 = require('.');